Burnley Youth Theatre: History

 Playwright Julia Donaldson came to watch a performance of her book Bombs and Blackberries which was directed by Artistic Director Mandy Precious in March 2010.

-When a flood and leaking roof caused the Burnley Youth Theatre to close from April 2018, BYT was warmly welcomed back to the new Drama Studio (Auditorium) of Unity College (formerly Towneley High School) as it presented the play Goodnight Mister Tom, the first time BYT had performed in the school since 1986.
-After repairs Burnley Youth Theatre was officially re-opened by Sir Ian McKellen on 23 May 2019, when he unveiled a plaque and presented his one-man show celebrating his life and his 80th Birthday.
+When a flood and leaking roof caused the Burnley Youth Theatre to close from April 2018, BYT was warmly welcomed back to the new Drama Studio (Auditorium) of Unity College (formerly Towneley High School) as it presented the play Goodnight Mister Tom.
+This was the first time BYT had performed in the school (albeit on a different site) since 1986.
+After repairs Burnley Youth Theatre was officially re-opened by Sir Ian McKellen on 23 May 2019, when he unveiled a plaque and presented his one-man touring show, celebrating his life and his 80th Birthday.

+In 2023 Burnley Youth Theatre celebrated its 50th Anniversary with a series of themed workshops, community events, productions, a bespoke woodland trail (featuring twine woven characters from past BYT productions) and a permanent exhibition celebrating BYT's heritage.
+The festivities culminated in September with a Gala 50th Anniversary Ball, where alumni, friends, current participants and staff gathered for a celebratory meal, with entertainment from current and former participants.
+The event was hosted by longstanding BYT alumni Anthony Preston and Philip J. Hindle (aka Pip).

 Moira Preston Building

 In 2013 the old wooden Burnley Youth Theatre building (the Quarry Theatre) had come to the end of its life and was demolished.
-Permission was given to build a second building with additional rehearsal space.
-The building officially opened on 29 March 2014 as The Moira Preston Building.
-This was in honour of Moira Preston who volunteered almost forty years of her life to the organisation.
+Permission was given to build a second permanent building on site.
+This additional rehearsal space would be built on the footprint of the old Quarry Theatre.
+The building officially opened on 29 March 2014 as the Moira Preston Building, in honour of Moira Preston who volunteered almost forty years of her life to the organisation in roles ranging from Wardrobe Mistress, Management Committee Chair to BYT's Finance Director.